Set Current Location

 Masala Wala is one of many Indian restaurants in the LES, some are better than others, yet this one stands out a little more for its simple delicacies from Southern India that you can only find at any dhaba (food stand).
 Out of the 150 different languages spoken in India, there is one word that is intrinsic to all, masala.
 It is a mixture of spices that is ground into a paste and used in almost every kitchen in the country.
 At this restaurant, you can even order masala spiced soda alongside other interesting libations in a cool, easy and unpretentious ambiance.
 The menu features dhaba style food like bhel puri, which is puffed rice, potatoes, onions and curry leaves and of course chaat, which is a fried dough and potato mixture that can be prepared in many different styles.
 A nice spot to visit for lunch or dinner if you are looking for something familiar, but different.

 Sitting in the midst of the East Village's curry row, Malai Marke might look par for the course from the outside.
 But once you step inside and check out the menu, you will see that it is something different.
 Serving special dishes from various regions in India, the quality really sets it above the rest.
-The menu even describes some dishes as being like you might eat at an Indian mother-in-law's home.
 If you're looking for some truly special Indian dishes, head to Malai Marke and give it a try.

 Located in Manhattan's Flatiron District, Junoon serves Indian cuisine with a modern influence.
 The menu items originate from various parts of India and are made with locally sourced ingredients.
 Delectable choices include the lobster tandoori, vadouvan scallop, and lamb kolhapuri.
 The dining room is beautifully decorated and gives a welcoming ambiance.
 Admire the intricately carved arches and columns while enjoying delicious Indian fare.